Saturday, August 31, 2019

 In 2008, I thought my husband Lawrie’s idea of retirement in paradise was an amazingly brilliant plan – but after five years I was bored silly.
 I needed something to occupy my brain so I taught myself to write and publish books.

 But that’s not exactly what the person is asking when they say how did you become an author.
-What they really want is for me to tell them in a twenty-minute conversation, what has taken me almost six years to learn.
+What they really want is for me to tell them in a twenty-minute conversation, what has taken me years to learn.

 Lynda and Diego Medina (Illustrator)

 With this vocation the learning curve only goes one way – up, it never flattens out or descends.
 There is always something more to figure out.
-Perhaps it is a change in Kindle Direct Publishing, or different ideas on how to manage your keywords so that your soon-to-be-world-famous-novel will even show up when readers search for their particular interests.
+Perhaps it is a change in Kindle Direct Publishing or different ideas on how to manage your keywords so that your soon-to-be-world-famous-novel will even show up when readers search for their particular interests.
 I am still discovering more information every single day.

 My first book was an illustrated bilingual book for children, The Adventures of Thomas the Cat - Las Aventuras de Tomás el Gato.
 Two island friends Caroline Beebe and Harriet Lowe, gave me a gentle shove - right between the shoulder blades.
 They suggested I write a children’s book.